django/deps/draft/0009-async.rst

 with new database connections.
 Any transactions that were running outside the block continue; any ORM calls inside the block operate on a new database connection and will see the database from that perspective.
-If the database has transaction islation enabled, as most do by default, this means that the new connections inside the block may not see changes made by any uncommitted transactions outside it.
+If the database has transaction isolation enabled, as most do by default, this means that the new connections inside the block may not see changes made by any uncommitted transactions outside it.